Sikh delegation meets Modi, thanks him for removing names of community members from blacklist

 The memorandum thanked the prime minister for bringing to justice some of the perpetrators of the 1984 anti-Sikh riots.

-We request you to ensure that justice prevails, and Sikhs in India get justice and dignity which is their right under the constitution of India, it said. (agencies)
+We request you to ensure that justice prevails, and Sikhs in India get justice and dignity which is their right under the constitution of India, it said.
+(PTI)

 Editorial